FRC79/CK_18/README.md

 CK_18
 =====

-This is the code repository for (Captain) Krunch 18.
-For resources and documentation, visit the wiki on the right-hand sidebar.
+This is a branch containing controls and commands for a four wheeled drive system.
+All it does is create 3 basic commands, and execute them during autonomous driving.